hettlage/salt-data-quality-site/README.md

 ```

 Bokeh uses a fairly high z-index (100) for its html elements, which may cause itv to hide other (dynamic) elements like a datepicker.
 You then have to increase the latter's z-index.
 In case of a jQuery datepicker you would assigning `position: relative` and `z-index: 1000` to an ancestor of the input field using the datepicker.
 You may of course choose a value other than 1000, as long as it's higher than the z-index used by Bokeh.

+If you require an interactive plot you should refer to the section below.

 ### Example: a default data quality page